coreyryanhanson/pi-share-hf/README.md

 1. collecting sessions for one project
 2. redacting exact secrets from your env file and `--secret`
 3. rejecting sessions that match user-provided deny patterns via `--deny`
-4. scanning redacted output with [TruffleHog](https://github.com/trufflesecurity/trufflehog) to detect and verify surviving secrets
+4. scanning redacted output with [secretlint](https://github.com/secretlint/secretlint) to detect surviving secrets
 5. running LLM review on the remaining sessions
 6. uploading only sessions that pass all checks